 What the IRS Says

 Digging deeper into guidance from the IRS regarding NFT taxes becomes even more complex.
-Generally, they are likely to be considered your inventory by the IRS if you create one as opposed to a capital asset.
+Generally, they may be considered your inventory by the IRS if you create one as opposed to a capital asset.
 Whether you are minting NFTs to sell or just for fun, when you do sell one, you may be subject to an ordinary income tax and self-employment tax.

 In addition, you can retain the copyright to the media used to create the NFT.
 One of the top players in the NFT marketplace is doing that right now.
 NBA Top Shot will sell you an NFT while they hold the copyright to the highlight video.
 Retaining copyright and selling copies is considered royalty by the IRS, which must be reported on a Schedule E annually and attached to your Form 1040.
 The bottom line is that if you create an NFT and sell it, you may be looking at paying NFT taxes on three taxable events.
 These taxes may include an income tax on the sale itself, self-employment tax and possibly income tax due to the generation of royalties.